jimale/WhatsDeleted/README.md

 # WhatsDeleted
-**WhatsDeleted** recovers deleted WhatsApp messages by scanning your device notifications, You can also read your messages and chat anonymously.
+**WhatsDeleted** recovers deleted messages from (WhatsApp, Telegram and Signal) by scanning your device notifications, You can also read your messages and chat anonymously.

 ### Screenshots